-On the third Wednesday of each month, the Alliance for Early Success regularly connects allies and the field at large for discussions and presentations on advocacy in early childhood, early childhood education, and current issues in early childhood.
+On the third Wednesday of most months, the Alliance for Early Success regularly connects allies and the field at large for discussions and presentations on advocacy in early childhood, early childhood education, and current issues in early childhood.
 And we also connect them with leading national early childhood policy organizations — not only to benefit from their expertise, but to help state needs influence federal action.